 For those of you who have had the original experience seen in the video below, the red door still marks one of the hottest nightspots on sleepy Molokai.
 It rises to the occasion with yeast.
 You can take some dough with you and get some dough in return.
-The nightly Hot Bread Run is where locals and (under normal circumstances) visitors intersect every night except Monday.
-Oh and if you didn’t think that the bread run was seriously famous, the late Anthony Bourdain featured it once on Parts Unknown.
+The nightly Hot Bread Run is where locals and visitors intersect every night except Monday.

 The original bakery was founded nearly 90 years ago by the Kanemitsu brothers, and is still family owned and operated.
 Kanemitsu Bakery is found on the main drag in Kaunakakai.
-The bakery in back is always running full speed.
+The bakery in the back is always running at full speed.
 Park your car in front and venture down the dim-lit alley to the right.
 Follow your nose to the second alley and you have arrived at the Hot Bread Run.

 Every so often the red door opens and bread would get handed over.
-This bread is like a party-size donut with your choice of filling.
+This bread is like a party-size, slightly sour dough donut with your choice of filling.
 The night we were last there, the menu offered Strawberry, Blueberry, Cream Cheese, Cinnamon, and Butter.
-Prices started at $4.75 for plain back then.
-The bakery uses the same recipe created by Japanese immigrants in 1935.

-You can also enjoy the hot bread run via the Molokai Hot Bread food truck that arrived in Honolulu about two years ago.
-We haven’t tried the new format, and, for us, is honestly more than half the fun was the original experience, rather than the bread.
+You can enjoy the hot bread run via the Molokai Hot Bread food truck that arrived in Honolulu about four years ago.
+We haven’t tried the new format, and, for us, is honestly more than half the fun was the original experience, rather than the soft, gooey bread.
 Totally unique.
-The truck is pretty successful from what we hear, however, serving up to 1,000 loaves daily.
+The truck is quite successful, however, and serves up to 1,000 loaves daily before selling out.

 Baked fresh daily using the original secret recipe passed down from the Kanemitsu Bakery, the truck can be found at varying locations around the island.
 A monthly schedule is available on the food truck’s website or on Facebook.

-Kanemitsu Bakery on Molokai is located at 79 Ala Malama Avenue in Kaunakakai.
+When on Molokai, Kanemitsu Bakery is located at 79 Ala Malama Avenue in Kaunakakai.
 It’s almost reason enough to hop a flight.